-This document is part of Deliverable 4.6 (WP4) and 5.6 (WP5) coordinated by Quatorze.
+This document gathers Deliverable 4.6 (WP4) and 5.6 (WP5) coordinated by Quatorze.
 Editorial design & tools Quatorze with Amélie Freyche.
-Front illustrations by A. Freyche.
 Authors are mentioned in the related contribution.
 This report reflects only the author's views and the Commission is not responsible for any use that may be made of the informations.